quickwit-oss/quickwit/docs/reference/telemetry.md

 ## No third party

-We did not want to add an untrusted third party tool in the collection so we decided to implement and host ourselves the collecting server telemetry.quickwit.io.
+We did not want to add any untrusted third party tool in the collection so we decided to implement and host our own metric collection service server telemetry.quickwit.io.